WA6YDQ/PLAYMP3/README.md

 # PLAYMP3
-Python 3 mp3 mp4 player with playlists
+Python3 mp3 and mp4 player with playlists

 (Taken from the source code)
 This is an mp3 player written in python 3 using a raspberry pi zero w.

 I expect it should work with any computer thay runs python 3 using appropriate hardware and software drivers.

-The software library used for mp3 codecs etc is vlc.py The ID3 data is from the eyeD3 library.
+The software library used for mp3 codecs etc is vlc.py

+The ID3 data is from the eyeD3 library.

 pip3 install python-vlc (for mp3 player)

-vlc (via sudo apt-get install vlc) for mp3 player pip install eyeD3 (for mp3 ID3 tags for mp3 player)
+vlc (via sudo apt-get install vlc) for mp3 player

+pip install eyeD3 (for mp3 ID3 tags for mp3 player)

 Hardware used for the mp3 player include a 2x16 line LCD display